DG-InClass/CPSC-1520-E01-Sep-2025/Agenda.md

 - **Today**
   - 🕖 Part A)
+    - Practicing the DOM API
+    - A quick look at *Debugging in VS Code*
+  - 🕗 Part B + 🕘 Part C
+    - **In-Class Lab 7**
+      - The only code you are to work on is the `createHeroComponent()` function of the `createHeroComponent.js` file.
+      - You need to know how to:
+        - Use/access properties of objects
+        - Use the DOM API to create elements and text nodes
+        - Assemble elements and text nodes using the `.appendChild()` function
+        - Manipulate properties of DOM elements (e.g.: applying CSS classes, etc.)
+- **Homework**

+### Dec 03

+- **Today**
+  - 🕖 Part A)
     - Revisit [Fetching Markdown](./src/015/FetchingMarkdown/ReadMe.md)
       - Updating Packages: `pnpm outdated` and `pnpm update <pkg>`
       - Building with Vite